FallenFireGit/Camera-Gimble-Project/JOURNAL.md

 # < 6 / 7 / 2026
-- Spent roughly 5 hours researching/finding the parts I would need.
+- Spent roughly 5 hours researching and Cadding the parts I would need.
 This includes but is not limited to the joystick, the display, the IMU, the ESP32 module (with battery charging compatibility), and a battery
 -  Completed the handle, CAD.
 The ESP32 module that I will be using is the XIAO SEEED Studio, which has a native battery charging support circuit.
 I created the cap so that it slides in, and then an end cap secures it with some M4 screws.
 -  Began working/finished the case for the UI, which includes the joystick to control the various angles of the servos to make certain camera movements.
 This includes yaw and pitch.
 -  Currently, nothing is optimized for 3D printing.
 Which will definitely be something I will improve upon in the future